alison985/awesome-looker/README.md

 #### Syntax Highlighting
 * [lkml.vim](https://github.com/thalesmello/lkml.vim) A LookML syntax for vim.
-* [lookml-sublime-syntax](https://github.com/ContrastingSounds/lookml-sublime-syntax) This file can be added to your Sublime Text 3 configuration to display LookML files with syntax highlighting.
-This applies to both LookML and embedded Liquid, HTML, URLs and SQL code.
 * [vscode-looker](https://github.com/Ladvien/vscode-looker) A Visual Studio Code extension to assist with developing LookML.

 #### Testing and CI/CD